Tatenda-Prince/AWS-Auto-Scaling/README.md

 Navigate to VPC dashboard and click “Create VPC”.
 Continue by naming your VPC, then add the IPv4 CIDR block.
 We will be using 10.10.0.0/16, as seen below.
 You can now “Create VPC”.
 ![image alt](https://github.com/Tatenda-Prince/AWS-Auto-Scaling/blob/092fe7f219f885431c71d04e3895077f9e4fe832/Screenshot%202024-11-11%20183616.png)

+## Create Subnets
+Navigate to “Subnets” in the left pane of the VPC dashboard.
+Click “Create subnets”, then select our newly created VPC from the list.
+Name your subnet, then choose the Availability Zone (AZ) and assigned IPv4 CIDR block.
+For the first subnet, we will use AZ us-east-1a and CIDR block 10.10.1.0/24.
+For the second subnet, use AZ us-east-1b and CIDR block 10.10.2.0/24.
+Lastly, for subnet three, use AZ us-east-1c and CIDR block 10.10.3.0/24.